logicminds/shmock/README.md

   The PROMPT_COMMAND will execute the main binary that then creates a shim specifically for the system call.
   We can then changes the PROMPT to show its a mocked response.

+* Using in testing code
+   Allow the user to set the context, like environment variables, and response namespaces which would be passed in the body or head to allow for different types of responses for a single command.

 ### Similar tools